MicrosoftDocs/azure-devops-yaml-schema/content/resources-repositories-repository.md

 Pipelines support the following values for the repository type: `git`, `github`, and `bitbucket`.
 The `git` type refers to Azure Repos Git repos.

-- If you specify `type: git`, the `name` value refers to another repository in the same project.
+- If you specify `type: git`, the `name` value refers to the name of an Azure Repos Git repository.
-  An example is `name: otherRepo`.
-  To refer to a repo in another project within the same organization, prefix the name with that project's name.
-  An example is `name: OtherProject/otherRepo`.
+  - If your pipeline is in the same Azure DevOps project as the repository, for example a repository named `tools`, you reference it using `name: tools`.
+  - If your pipeline is in the same Azure DevOps organization as the repository, but in a different Azure DevOps project, for example a project named `ToolsProject`, you must qualify the repository name with the project name: `name: ToolsProject/tools`.

 - If you specify `type: github`, the `name` value is the full name of the GitHub repo and includes the user or organization.
   An example is `name: Microsoft/vscode`.